-SeaTech, FAU's Institute for Ocean and Systems Engineering, celebrates its 15th year at the Dania Beach site located on eight acres between the Atlantic Ocean and the Intracoastal Waterway with valuable access to the ocean and seawater.
+SeaTech, FAU's Institute for Ocean and Systems Engineering , at the Dania Beach is located on eight acres between the Atlantic Ocean and the Intracoastal Waterway with valuable access to the ocean and seawater.

-FAU Dania Beach builds on five decades of excellence at FAU as home to the nation's first ocean engineering program.
-The FAU Dania Beach Campus was established in 1997 as a state-funded Type II research center, the institute is part of FAU's Department of Ocean and Mechanical Engineering.
+FAU Dania Beach is home to the nation's first ocean engineering program.
+The FAU Dania Beach Campus was established in 1997 as a state-funded Type II research center, the institute is part of FAU's Department of Ocean and Mechanical Engineering .

 Its team of world-class faculty members, engineers, technicians and students are engaged in federally and industry-sponsored ocean engineering research and technology development in the areas of acoustics, marine vehicles, hydrodynamics and physical oceanography, marine materials and nanocomposites

 SeaTech builds on and complements the academic programs of the Department of Ocean and Mechanical Engineering and forms the means for technology advancement, collaboration with academia, industry and government, and transition of research projects to applications.

 The Center of Acoustics and Vibrations in the College of Engineering and Computer Science specializes in underwater acoustics, sonar technology, structural acoustics and vibration, aero-acoustics and hydro-acoustics.
 Research support is provided by the National Science Foundation, the Office of Naval Research, The Naval Surface Warfare Center, The Naval Underwater Systems Center, the Naval Research Laboratory and NASA.